Business jet: VIP airliners

-Boeing Business Jets are the most widespread bizliners.
+Boeing Business Jets are the most common 'bizliners'.

 Business airliner can be contracted as bizliner.
 Airliners converted into business jets are used by sports teams or VIPs with a large entourage or press corps.
 Such airplanes can face operational restrictions based on runway length or local noise restrictions.
 They can be the most expensive type of private jet as they provide the greatest space and capabilities.